-During the initial 14 months the notes do not amortise and the issuer will use part of its funds (limited to the principal redemption amount) to purchase additional receivables that the originator may offer subject to eligibility criteria, concentration limits, and performance triggers.
+During the initial 13 months the notes do not amortise and the issuer will use part of its funds (limited to the principal redemption amount) to purchase additional receivables that the originator may offer subject to eligibility criteria, concentration limits, and performance triggers.

-If the principal redemption amount, entirely or in part, is not applied to purchase receivables, the remainder must be retained by the issuer in the principal account up to an amount equal to 5.0% of the Rated Notes, if there is excess of that amount it will be used to amortise the notes on a pro rata basis.
+If the principal redemption amount, entirely or in part, is not applied to purchase receivables, the remainder must be retained by the issuer in the principal account up to an amount equal to 5.0% of the Rated Notes.
+If there is an excess of that amount then it will be used to amortise the Rated Notes on a pro rata basis.

 The additional receivables must meet certain eligibility criteria and concentration limits (see below).
-Furthermore, revolving may stop earlier than scheduled if the following events occur.
+Furthermore, revolving may stop earlier than scheduled if the following events occur:

-- The Default Ratio exceeds: - on the Determination Date of 18 June 2020, 0.35%; - on the Determination Date of 18 September 2020, 0.80%; - on the Determination Date of 18 December 2020, 1.05%; - on the Determination Date of 18 March 2021, 1.30%; - The cash reserve is not replenished up to the target cash reserve amount. - The outstanding balance of the nondefaulted receivables is less than 90.00% of the principal amount outstanding of the notes. - There are changes in tax regulations in such a way that the assignment of additional receivables becomes excessively onerous to Santander.
+- The Default Ratio exceeds: - on the Determination Date of June 2021, 0.30%; - on the Determination Date of September 2021, 0.75%; - on the Determination Date of December 2021, 0.95%; - on the Determination Date of March 2022, 1.20%; - The cash reserve is not replenished up to the target cash reserve amount. - The outstanding balance of the non-defaulted receivables is less than 75.00% of the principal amount outstanding of the notes. - There are changes in tax regulations in such a way that the assignment of additional receivables becomes excessively onerous to Santander. - Santander becomes insolvent or faces bankruptcy proceedings.

-- Santander becomes insolvent or faces bankruptcy proceedings. - The audit reports on the seller's annual accounts show qualifications, which in the opinion of the Spanish Regulator, Comisión Nacional del Mercado de Valores, could affect the additional receivables. - The credit origination policy suffers material changes. - Santander is replaced as servicer, or there is a breach of any of its obligations under any transaction documents. - If there is a downgrade of the swap counterparty below the required ratings and no remedial actions are taken. - The occurrence of a subordination event (see above).
+- The audit reports on the seller's annual accounts show qualifications, which in the opinion of the Spanish Regulator, Comisión Nacional del Mercado de Valores, could affect the additional receivables. - The credit origination policy suffers material changes. - Santander is replaced as servicer, or there is a breach of any of its obligations under any transaction documents. - If there is a downgrade of the cap provider below the required ratings and no remedial actions are taken. - The occurrence of a subordination event (see above).